jshrake/lexov/README.md

 #lexov

-lexov is an experiment to explore rendering procedurally generated voxel terrains with C++11 and modern OpenGL.
+lexov is a project to learn about rendering procedurally generated voxel terrains with C++11 and modern OpenGL.

-Here are some images of the engine rendering the procedurally generated rock from [this wonderful codeflow article](http://codeflow.org/entries/2010/dec/09/minecraft-like-rendering-experiments-in-opengl-4/).
-I've modified the code to generate arbitrarily large islands generated over multiple chunks.
+Here are some images of the engine rendering the procedurally generated floating rock from [this wonderful codeflow article](http://codeflow.org/entries/2010/dec/09/minecraft-like-rendering-experiments-in-opengl-4/).
+I've modified the algorithm for generating the rock to distribute the terrain an arbitrary number of chunks.

 ![Imgur](http://i.imgur.com/6EWs3PX.png)